 The estimate of the ratio of financing costs to net revenue stream for the Housing Revenue Account (HRA) remains relatively static over the three years.
 (See paragraph a) Annex A).
-The reason for this is that there is not expected to be any new borrowing costs; the ratios will fall slightly as HRA historic debt costs are expected to remain static in future years and HRA revenues are expected to increase slightly.
+The reason for this is that there is not expected to be any new borrowing costs; the ratios will increase slightly as HRA historic debt costs are expected to remain static in future years and HRA revenues are expected to decrease slightly as interest rates decline during the period.

-The estimate of the ratio of financing costs to net revenue stream for the General Fund is expected to increase as a result of additional borrowing for the new Kirkby Leisure Centre.
+The estimate of the ratio of financing costs to net revenue stream for the General Fund is expected to increase as a result of additional borrowing for future capital spending.